Can You Install an Indoor Pool Without Getting in Over Your Head?

 Is an Indoor Pool a Good Investment?

 Installing an indoor pool probably isn't a good investment if your main priority is adding to your home's resale value.
 According to HouseLogic, installing any kind of swimming pool is one of the home improvements with the lowest return on investment.
 You can only expect to recoup an average of 43% of what you pay — or up to 7% of your home's overall value, says Investopedia.
+But keep in mind that these numbers are for any type of pool.
+Indoor pools aren’t on everyone’s must-have list.

 However, exactly how much money you'll make back on the cost of installing your swimming pool depends on its quality and condition.
 For example, a durable fiberglass pool that was recently installed is likely to be more attractive to potential buyers than a vinyl pool needing some TLC.
 Buyers may also be wary of taking on the maintenance of the pool, but this may be less of an issue in hot climates where pools are in high demand.